U.S. History I: ON-LINE COURSE

 EXTRA CREDIT FOR YOUR DISCUSSION SCORE:

 There is an ungraded Discussion Forum in D2L called "Class Cafe."
 I would like to encourage you to stop by the Cafe and "chat" with your classmates.
-In order to encourage folks to post in the Cafe, you can earn up to TEN extra credit points to be added to your discussion score at the end of the semester, five available in the first half and five in the second.
+In order to encourage folks to post in the Cafe, you can earn up to TEN extra credit percentage points to be added to your discussion score at the end of the semester, five available in the first half and five in the second.
 How can you earn the extra credit points?
 It's pretty easy!
 I will award points for the posts you make, and will strongly encourage you to have at least one post be a question for others to answer.
 The rest of your posts can be replies to your classmates.
-If you make 10 posts and are involved in the overall conversation, you will earn 10 points.
+If you make 10 posts and are involved in the overall conversation, you will earn 10%.
 If you make 10 posts but don't "stick around" to participate in the conversation, your extra credit points will be reduced.

 Discussion Quizzes are available each week from Tuesday at NOON to the following Tuesday at NOON.
 These are short-answer quizzes.
 The reading material that is "fair game" for the quizzes is listed under the heading "Reading for Discussion and Discussion Quizzes" on the course schedule -- the material that is in the GREEN column.
-This means that textbook (A People and a Nation -- yellow column) will NOT be included in the quizzes.
+This means that textbook (These Truths -- yellow column) will NOT be included in the quizzes.
 You are not permitted to do outside research to answer quiz questions; rely only on course materials.
 Do not expect to be able to Google your way to the correct answer.
 Copying answers (see below) off the internet will result in earning a zero for the quiz, possible referral to the Dean, and/or possibly failing the quiz portion of your grade.

 There will be a total of 15 quizzes.
 I will count only 14 quiz grades, which means your lowest quiz grade will be dropped.
 You can decide to take only 14 quizzes, or you can take all 15 quizzes and I will drop the lowest grade.
 This means that each quiz will be worth